cassidyjames/cassidyjames.github.io/_posts/2024-12-11-publish-godot-engine-game-flathub-flatpak.md

 I won't cover absolutely everything here (see the Flathub docs covering [MetaInfo Guidelines](https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines/) for that), you should understand a few things about MetaInfo for your game.

-The top-most `id` must be in valid RDNN format for a domain or code hosting account associated with the game.
-For example, if your website is `example.com`, the ID should begin with `com.example.`.
-You should also use this prefix for the developer `id` to ensure all of your apps/games are associated with one another.
-I strongly recommend using your own domain name rather than an `io.itch.` or `io.github.` prefix here, but ultimately it is up to you.
-Note that as of writing, **Itch.io-based IDs cannot be verified on Flathub**.
+The top-most `id` is your game's app ID, and must be in valid RDNN format as described above.
+You should also use the same prefix for the developer `id` to ensure all of your apps/games are associated with one another.

 Screenshots should be at stable URLs; e.g. if pointing to a source code hosting service, make sure you're using a tag (like `1.0.0`) or commit (like `6c7dafea0993700258f77a2412eef7fca5fa559c`) in the URL rather than a branch name (like `main`).
 This way the right screenshots will be included for the right versions, and won't get incorrectly cached with an old version.